 - Find out how a path tracer works internally and how use that knowledge to your advantage

-- eBook in PDF and ePub format (283 pages A4 for the PDF) – compatible with all e-reader devices, smartphones and tablets.
+- eBook in PDF format (362 pages A4) – compatible with most e-reader devices, smartphones and tablets.

 To get a an overview of how changing a setting in Cycles will alter the look of a shader the book includes several comparison sheets, at least one per shader.
 Here is an example for the glass shader:

 To help you understand how Cycles shaders work internally The Cycles Encyclopedia has drawings included to visualize what is going on behind the scenes, here an example for the ambient occlusion shader: